pundarikaksha7/Adobe_PDF_Extractor_Project/README.md

 ResultSet contains all .csv files containing extracted data in the required format for each of the 100 files.
 An ExtractedData.csv is also present in the main directory containing a combined .csv file of all the .csv files.

 PS: Right now my path locations are stored in the files, you will have to replace those with yours for the code to run.
+The codes do not delete any zip file or .json files after extraction to prevent loss of data due to any code defects.